 - Do the ethics rules permit me to take a proposed action? - May I proceed? - If yes, SHOULD I proceed?
-Just because a course of action is legal does not mean it is a good idea. - What are the benefits to DoD if I take the proposed action and what are the RISKS?
+Just because a course of action is legal does not mean it is a good idea. - What are the benefits to DoD if I take the proposed action and what are the RISKS of creating an appearance of unethical conduct?